dgroomes/kafka-playground/kafka-consumer-algorithms/README.md

 something: the poll loop, concurrent programming in Java/Kotlin, or the semantics of in-order message processing and offset committing.
 Study and experiment with the code.

-At a high level, this project explores Kafka consumption on two dimensions
+At a high level, this project explores Kafka consumption algorithms on two dimensions:

 1. Concurrency level
 2. Workload type (CPU-bound vs IO-bound)